SENSE: Efficient EEG-to-Text via Privacy-Preserving Semantic Retrieval: Experiments

 \subsection{Evaluation Metrics}

 Following standard practice in natural language generation, we report BLEU-1/4 \cite{papineni2002bleu} and ROUGE-1/2/L \cite{lin2004rouge} to measure lexical overlap between generated captions and references.
 To better capture semantic alignment and contextual similarity, we additionally compute METEOR \cite{banerjee2005meteor} and BERTScore \cite{zhang2019bertscore}.
 In addition to automated metrics, we perform LLM-based evaluation, using GPT-5 to assess generation quality along two dimensions: \textit{fluency}, which measures grammatical correctness and readability, and \textit{adequacy}, which measures how accurately the generated caption conveys the meaning of the reference.
 Each dimension is rated on a 1--5 scale, where 5 indicates the highest quality.
 Scores reported in Table~\ref{tab:results} are averaged across all samples in the test split.
+We explicitly acknowledge that utilizing a proprietary, updateable API-based model as an automated judge introduces inherent evaluation instability and reproducibility limits over time.
+While generation parameters were held strict (e.g., locking temperature at 0.2), backend updates or version rolling by the provider could subtly alter scoring behavior compared to static human annotation or open-weight models.